catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] at import gather
 [ ] make processing static
-[ ] optimize the variable transfer to generate package [ ] think multithreading the decompression before import [ ] make all unique check(02-05 look the same) at mass pack [ ] log should also update progressbar
+[ ] optimize the variable transfer to generate package [ ] make all unique check(02-05 look the same) at mass pack [ ] georlitt_m.psarc
-[ ] check why spofity fails after 100 requests
-[ ] dont let spotify crash after 100 requests and failure notice [ ] 4328
-[ ] georlitt_m.psarc
 [ ] "Alice-In-Chains_Nutshell-Unplugged_v6_p.psarc"
 [ ] orion changed cover
 [ ] fixed a vocal at dupli missing
-[ ] improve maybe tone diff message fix tones
+[ ] improve maybe tone diff message
-72 should be 37

-## WiP:
-(next release)

-## done:
-(this release)
-[x] 1_1 should be 1.1
-[x] copied copied copied (user issue)
-[x] fix dupli issues...album red label
-[ ] check if there are any platforms None
-[x] import from exiting folders
-	[x] fixe siz
-	e
-	[x] fix platform check for orig if exiting else ignore maybbe fix audio should not be async
-[x] new dupli platform none
-[x] improve skipp typoo and @import move to old
-[ ] clean up the saving settings logic
-[x] one looks like it has too many metallica duplicates (name containe in multiple songs) [ ] fix audio add cancel
-[x] if 75 selected add twice in pack
-[x] dont move if 75 selected ..any other hash duplicate or duplim manag duplicate [ ] add logprogress at SAveSettings
-[x] mac songs should be duplciate of pcs
-[-] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
-	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
-	[ ] alt 1 ahead of a.
-[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
-[-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
 [ ] add a 4 sec timestamp in each song
 [ ] the pretender doesnt register as alternate
 [ ] check smooth sailying and c file that breaks
 [ ] check crossed album art
 [ ] check iron maiden album art
-[x] delete moves to duplicates but does not add dupli if exists [x] Profiles should include also Format
-[ ] copy imported files
+[-] is dupli marked as ignore/ duplicate decompressed folder deleted?
+[-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
+[x] clean up the saving settings logic
+    [ ] at open it gets records for 3 times
-[ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] delete does not delete the actual record from repack_audittrail
+[ ] finish arrangement (demo with the hives overdrive all the time :) ) [ ] delete does not delete the actual record from repack_audittrail [ ] check if there are any platforms None
+[ ] fix audio add cancel
+[ ] 4483
+[ ] fix tones Sceeen
+[ ] progress bar having it overelayed text overlayered bug error [ ] add some free space statistics
+[ ] save old db when changing to new db
+[ ] open folder in the root of the input text box
+[ ] audio slave bring back alive error when moving something [ ] euology 10.3 1.02 is not detected as dupli
+[ ] comparison should not take in account info inbetween [] [ ] clean pack_audit trail duplicates
+[ ] clean pack audio ...copy path folder instad of full path [ ] when autom deciding something is not a duplicate dont continue maybe [ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for Duplciation comparison where is duplciate reason, add duplciate number L:\Temp\Arctic-Monkeys_Perhaps-Vampires-Is-A-Bit-Strong-But_v2_p.psarc path too long add import as diff to dupli manag window fix official set alternate 4392

+## WiP:
+(next release)
+[x] try db constant connection
+[x] unify pack function
+[x] add missin tones and arrangement parameters
+[x] make mass pack also use db values
+[x] log should also update progressbar
+[x] think multithreading the decompression before import (now done at each import file Processing procedure) [x] check why spofity fails after 100 requests
+[x] dont let spotify crash after 100 requests and failure notice [x] ignore and del 4k/no psarc files invalid wil/should be added by nmew validation [x] alternate 0 improve
+	[+] with or without u still doesnt have the right alternate no when importing vs an existing song= a2....maybe OK :)
+	[ ] alt 1 ahead of a.
+[x] maybe fix audio should not be async (ok)
+[x] copy imported files
+[x] george babker section standardization insert
+[x] preview still generated..why (improvements to reading the profiles when changin db) [x] first add preview then audio fix
+[x] some import files are not read by the valid and hash background workers [x] 72 should be 37 (no)
+[x] take out archive from delete; add note of its use [x] check if preview &downstream are generated and flag updated see u2 boy twilight where has preview flag is off [x] archiv, logs, covere is being deleted
+[x] tones are not being updated on duplicate update? (just replaced) [x] delete arrangements and tones at overrite
+[x] check log errors regarding file delete 1045 genericfunctions [x] add info on log why preview was generated
+[x] think to move validations outside
+[x] vocalas compare xml not json
+[x] color platform if diff at duplciatiopn check
+[x] change order of fix all audio issues opreview first then bitrate [x] improve pack logging
+[x] dont let pack crash ... and log
+[x] wtf happened w packing log...not all imported..
+[x] no packe ones
+[x] go back to pack get track
+[x] check hash checks audio&preview
+[x]fix                 //Microsoft.Office.Interop.Access.Application app = new Microsoft.Office.Interop.Access.Application();
+[x] no old displayed
+[x] take slash double on repacked
+[x] no bdd
+[x] monalisa no sound
+[x] volcas ice ice baby
+[x] george barker

+## done:
+(this release)

 - diff between master and branch
 DLCManager folder